Can You Bake Bread in a Glass Pan? Read Pros & Cons

 Which Is Better, Glass or Metal Loaf Pan?

 For a beginner, a metal loaf pan may be more foolproof.
 But with some practice, you’ll make beautiful glass-pan bread in no time!
-Armed with the potential downsides, you can avoid the pitfalls and enjoy all the benefits of baking.
+Armed with the potential downsides, you can avoid pitfalls and enjoy all the benefits of baking.

-For me, I prefer to use glass pans when I want an evenly browned loaf with an easy release and metal pans when I’m looking for a darker, crisper crust and maximum browning.
+For me, I prefer to use glass pans when I want a crispier, browner crust and easy release, and metal pans when I want a softer crust or faster baking time.
 Either type of pan will work great, so choose what fits your needs and budget.

-So, you can’t go wrong either way.
 What do you think — would you try baking your next loaf in a glass dish?
 I would love to hear your opinion in the comments below!